Entire home

 Bedroom 3: Zip And Link 2 x Single (3ft) Beds (Flexible Sleeping Only)

 Bathroom: Bath With Shower Over, Toilet, Grab Rail.
-Electic central heating, electricity, bed linen, towels and Wi-Fi included.
+Electric central heating, electricity, bed linen, towels and Wi-Fi included.
 Initial fuel for wood burner included.
 Welcome pack.
 Travel cot, highchair and stairgate.
 Large enclosed garden with sitting-out area and garden furniture.
 Hot tub for 6 (Private).
 Private parking for up to 3 cars on driveway.
 No smoking.

 Free WiFi